 Rewrite Written Stories

-Ensure the user story format is consistent, meet INVEST criteria, and you write from a business not technical perspective.
+If your team is new to Scrum, ensure the user story format is consistent, meet INVEST criteria, and you write from a business not technical perspective.
 Know who the customer is.
 It may not be an end user.
 Rather, the story may be for something like a service for another team to consume.

 Image Credit: Pictofigo